raptorjs-legacy/rapido/README.md

 ## Scaffolding
 Rápido provides support for scaffolding which allows for commands to generate a set of files from a template directory.
 Rápido uses [dust-linkedin](http://linkedin.github.com/dustjs/) to support variables, conditionals and other structural logic inside template files.
+Only files with the ".dust" extension will be treated as Dust templates and other files will be copied directly to the output directory.
 In addition, variables are supported in filenames using `_<var-name>_` syntax.
 If a variable inside a filename resolves to a `false` value then the file will be ignored, thus allowing for conditional files.